How to check if a digital signature is valid in 3 steps

 On the other hand, as the digital signature is a data structure embedded in the document that is not visible.
 Given this scenario, it is necessary to use the digital signature verifier to identify any attempt to circumvent the security of the digital system and confirm the validity of the certificate and security.

-How to verify if a digital signature is valid by ICP-Brasil
+How to verify if a digital signature is valid through ITI

 The authenticity of a digital signature is a crucial aspect to guarantee the security and legal validity of electronic documents.